 (bold = current)

-- Elio Baldi, 'The construction of images within and outside Italy of Calvino as critic', 2013-
+- Elio Baldi, 'Images Within and Outside Italy of Calvino as Critic', 2013-

 - Simone Brioni, 'The Somali Within: Questions of Language, Resistance and Identity in "Minor" Italian Writings', 2009-2012.